 - Quantity available allows you to limit the number of tickets of that type that can be sold.

 - Max per order - the number of tickets of that type that can be purchased at one time.

 If you wish to set the hard limit to how many registrations one person can buy across different options, you can enter it in the Attendance Limit.
 For example, if you want attendees to only register themselves, enter 1.

-If you are setting up a paid registration, please refer to Event Ticketing and Payments for important things to know before collecting payments.
+If you are setting up a paid registration, please refer to Online Payments for important things to know before collecting payments.

 After clicking "Create Event", you will be taken to the "Additional Event Information" form and asked to confirm your event's primary audience and estimate the number of expected attendees.
 Please answer to the best of your ability.
 The answers are not displayed publicly, but used by CWRU CampusGroups administrators to verify that your event is configured correctly.

 Due to platform limitations, only the officer who started the event draft can complete and submit the form.
 Once the event is published, any officer will be able to edit the event.

 Please contact firstname.lastname@example.org if you encounter any issues with event approval.